 Perhaps you had the good sense to stop the decline in your health, reclaim your personal dignity, and leave before more damage could be inflicted.
 You quit.
 This disqualifies you from receiving unemployment.
 If you had known, you might have negotiated to have the separation reflect a layoff (common and impersonal in this era).
 However, you should appeal the denial of UI benefits on the grounds that you were "constructively discharged."
 You, like any reasonable person, had to leave a work environment made so unsafe by the bully and supportive management.
 Conditions were unbearable.
 No one could remain there and be still be healthy and sane.
 The dirtiest trick employers play regarding UI is that they say if you agree to leave they will give you UI.
 You leave, then they deny benefits.
 Someday, the state unemployment folks will catch on to workplace bullying and recognize it as justification for benefits.

 No. Bullying is legal in every U.S. state.
 But we are working on it.
-Over 20 states have introduced some version of our anti-bullying legislation call The Healthy Workplace Bill.
+Nearly 30 states and 2 Territories have introduced some version of our anti-bullying legislation call The Healthy Workplace Bill.
 Current status can be found at the Healthy Workplace Campaign website.
 Sign up.
 Get involved in your state.

 Without current U.S. laws, there can be no legal specialists in workplace bullying.
 However, we do have specific advice about how to find an attorney likely to understand your plight.
 The biggest hurdle to overcome is the inexperience with emotional abuse cases that you and your attorney may have when fighting the corporate defense team, who will have lots of experience defending the abusive employer.
 The more typical bullying is of the prevailing corporate culture, the more practiced are the corporate legal eagles.
 They have a system that you, the newbie, will face.
 Ideally, you want an attorney who has fought against the same employer and knows how to humble them.
 Tell your attorney that Dr. Gary Namie (360.656.6603) has served as an expert witness in several bullying-related cases, including the famous Indiana case resolved by the State Supreme Court in 2008.